 7 Cities That Make Sense for NHL Relocation

-Moreover, there are plenty of teams that have been linked to possible relocations with low attendance or playing in a small market.
-The most recent team to move was the Atlanta Thrashers, who left the city in 2011 for Winnipeg.
-There are plenty of cities both in America and in Canada that would love to have an NHL franchise, and more importantly, be great markets for the game and the team they would host.
+Additionally, plenty of teams have been linked to relocation in recent seasons with low attendance being a driving force along with teams in smaller markets eyeing better destinations.
+There are a lot of cities in North America that would love to have an NHL franchise and more importantly, would be great markets for the game and the team they would host.

 Houston

-Houston is always the city that is referenced for NHL teams that are considering relocation, most notably whenever rumors surface about the Coyotes moving, which the team has denied recently.
-With a population of over 2.2 million and being the fourth most populated city in the United States, Houston is the most populous city without an NHL team.
+Houston is always the city that is referenced for NHL teams that are considering relocation.
+With a population of over 2.2 million and being the fourth most populated city in the United States, Houston is the most populous city without an NHL team (interestingly, Phoenix is the fifth-most populous city).
 With professional sports teams in all the major sports except for hockey already located in the city, it’s also clear that there is a big sports market in the Gulf of Texas.

 The Case For Relocating To Houston

-The success of the Dallas Stars, a franchise that relocated from Minnesota in 1993 that has not only won a Stanley Cup and seen team success but has garnered a large fanbase, proving that hockey in Texas can be a great success.
+The success of the Dallas Stars, a franchise that relocated from Minnesota in 1993, not only won a Stanley Cup and saw team success but has garnered a large fanbase, proving that hockey in Texas can be a great success.
 A rival team in Texas would only make the game more popular in the area and likely see similar success as one of the most populous cities.

 Related: NHL Expansion After Seattle

-Moreover, Houston already hosts the Rockets in the NBA at Toyota Center, located in the heart of the city, and the owner of the NBA team Tilman Fertitta has expressed interest in moving a team to the city, making it a prime destination for an NHL franchise.
+Houston also already hosts the Rockets in the National Basketball Association (NBA) at Toyota Center, located in the heart of the city.
+So, if a team were to move in, they’d already have an arena to suit an NHL team.
+The owner of the NBA team, Tilman Fertitta, has expressed interest in moving a team to the city to make it a prime destination.

 The Case Against Relocating To Houston